42core-team/monorepo/wiki/1_game.md

-# Core Game C Library for Rush02 Overview
+# Game Struct

-# ----- GENERAL -----

 ## `t_game`

 Contains all the data about the game.
 Read it to your liking!
 Access it anywhere by typing `game.`

 - `elapsed_ticks`: The elapsed ticks since the game started.
+Same as what you're passed in your tick callback function.
-- `config`: The config contains base informations about the game that don't change like the map size and the unit types.
+- `config`: The config contains base informations about the game that don't change such as the map size and the unit types.
 - `my_team_id`: The id of the team that you are playing for.
 Saved in the team_id field of your cores and units.
 - `objects`: List of all objects (units, cores, deposits, gem piles, bombs, walls etc.) and their informations.
 NULL-terminated.